Snowshoeing

 Long Lake, NY 12847

-As far as views go, this is one of the best in the area and should not be missed.
+Hiking to Coney Mountain's summit, complete with a 360 degree view, is a must-do in the Tupper Lake area.
 The waters of Tupper Lake can be seen to the north as well and the wooded hills of the Horseshoe Lake Wild Forest to the west.

 Great views and a sense of accomplishment when the summit is reached.